2014 LPGA of Japan Tour

 The 2014 LPGA of Japan Tour was the 47th season of the LPGA of Japan Tour, the professional golf tour for women operated by the Ladies Professional Golfers' Association of Japan.
 It consisted of 37 golf tournaments, all played in Japan.

-Ahn Sun-ju won five tournaments and was the leading money winner with earnings of ¥153,075,741.
-It was her third money title in five years.
+Leading money winner was Ahn Sun-ju with ¥153,075,741.
+She also won the Mercedes Ranking, had the lowest scoring average and tied with Lee Bo-mee for finishing most often (17 times) inside the top-10.

 Schedule

 The number in parentheses after winners' names show the player's total number wins in official money individual events on the LPGA of Japan Tour, including that event.